yousefabodeif2000/ThresholdDetectionApp/README.md

 ## Usage

 1. Launch the application.
-2. Load a heatmap image via the toolbar.
+2. Load a CSV file containing your 2D matrix.
-3. Adjust the detection threshold to highlight areas of interest.
+3. Adjust the detection threshold to highlight areas of interest then click Detect Regions.
 4. Use zoom and pan controls to navigate the image.

 ---